 Common Name: Da Ji

-Euphorbia pekinensis is a Perennial up to 0.60 metres tall.
+Euphorbia pekinensis is a perennial plant that can grow up to 0.60 metres tall.

 The sap contains a latex which is toxic on ingestion and highly irritant externally, causing photosensitive skin reactions and severe inflammation, especially on contact with eyes or open cuts.
 The toxicity can remain high even in dried plant material[